pearcej/pearcej.github.io/csc236/index.md

 In class:
   - Take summary quiz on C++ syntax as we learned in the cpp4python20 text.
   - Discuss [A01: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg/edit?usp=sharing)
-  - Begin and hopefully complete [T03: ADTs and the Dog Class](https://docs.google.com/document/d/1cbY3fIGfa0rSwLBtRIbNSWqesK-fU8rmn7wlLAK-H2w/edit?usp=sharing)
+  - Begin [T03: ADTs and the Dog Class](https://docs.google.com/document/d/1cbY3fIGfa0rSwLBtRIbNSWqesK-fU8rmn7wlLAK-H2w/edit?usp=sharing).
+We will complete this next time.

 Outside of class:
   - Complete and submit [A02: Debugging Techniques](https://docs.google.com/document/d/1T0BS2SzKxoOXg_EpfDCpFd8UG219_Jbqzl8W1kogtcc/edit?usp=sharing)
-  - Continue [L03: Enhancing Fractions](https://docs.google.com/document/d/1WdDX55fz4M0z5mhjXuq8XevwY5-abTBtxqxasXKtOgBA/edit?usp=sharing) The Milestone 1 full attempt is due  Monday, January 27, 2020, and final submission is due by Wednesday, January 29, 2020.
+  - Continue [L03: Enhancing Fractions](https://docs.google.com/document/d/1WdDX55fz4M0z5mhjXuq8XevwY5-abTBtxqxasXKtOgBA/edit?usp=sharing) Because of the Github issues, for Milestone 1 just pull the repo and try to complete one of the tasks by  Monday, January 27, 2020.
+Milestone 2 is a full attempt by Wednesday, January 29, 2020, and the final completion will be due on Friday, January 31, 2020.

 ## Day 6: Wednesday, January 22, 2020